 A number of other works on paper have sold in the teens of millions, including two colorful Rose Period gouaches and one yellow and black watercolor, gouache, and an India ink work on paper of 1907, Nu Jaune, related to the Demoiselles d’Avignon:

-For black-and-white, the record is actually a charcoal on canvas, the incredible 1932 Nu Couché which fetched just under $10 million:
+For black-and-white, a record set in 2003 of just under $10 million (and since surpassed) is actually a charcoal on canvas, the incredible 1932 Nu Couché:

 Despite its linen matrix, Artnet classifies it, as mentioned above, as a work on paper.
 That makes sense, since it probably makes a better bedfellow with other drawings than with oil paintings.
 The charcoal the artist used to create this work trumps the paper/canvas distinction, as it should.
 Since drawings are classified as works on paper and the charcoal is fundamentally a drawing, ultimately this charcoal on canvas belongs in the works on paper category even though it isn’t on paper.